Amazon promotes its RDS as a scalable, high-performing alternative to traditional databases, backed by automation and reliability.

 You can also use CloudZero Advisor to select the right instance types and sizes for your workload.
 With this right-sizing, you can save even more by eliminating over-provisioning, while maintaining optimal RDS performance by preventing under-provisioning.

 It doesn’t end there.
-With CloudZero you can track all your AWS and Snowflake storage costs in one place and understand what, why, and who is responsible.
+With CloudZero, you can track all your AWS and Snowflake storage costs in one place and understand what, why, and who is responsible.
 Ultimately, CloudZero lets you monitor, analyze, and optimize cloud costs across all major vendors.

 You don’t have to take our word for it.

-Amazon RDS FAQ
+Amazon RDS FAQs

 How does RDS pricing work?